If you’ve ever wondered if dogs can develop glaucoma; yes they can. There are a number of eye problems that affect humans, that also affect dogs.

-We’ve already discussed the how cataracts affect the eyes of your dog.
-In this round we’ll be talking about glaucoma.
+We’ve already discussed how cataracts affect the eyes of your dog in an earlier article.
+In this post, we’ll be talking about naturally treating dogs with glaucoma.

 What Is Glaucoma?

 Glaucoma is intraocular pressure or increased pressure within the eye.

 The cells inside the eye create aqueous humor, a fluid that helps the eye keep its shape and provides nutrients.

 Some measure of aqueous humor drains out of the eye and into the bloodstream.
 The eye requires the right balance of draining and production in order to keep standard pressure.

 In cases with glaucoma, the equilibrium of drainage and production is off.
 It can get congested, partially or completely, and cause the build-up of pressure inside the eye.

 When this pressure becomes too much to handle, the eye can actually stretch and enlarge.
 This leads to a number of irreparable conditions, including blindness.